As Trump Targets Twitter's Legal Shield, Experts Have A Warning

 Mackey with the Electronic Frontier Foundation agrees.

-"It could create a pre-screening of every piece of material every person posts and lead to an exceptional amount of moderation and prevention," Mackey said.
+"It could create a prescreening of every piece of material every person posts and lead to an exceptional amount of moderation and prevention," Mackey said.
 "What every platform would be concerned about is: 'Do I risk anything to have this content posted to my site?'"

 Another possible ripple effect of repealing, Kosseff said, is making it more difficult for whatever company is hoping to emerge as the next big social media company.